Are you wondering how to brighten a dull winter complexion? These easy tips will reveal glowing skin even on the coldest and driest of days!

 How to Brighten a Dull Winter Complexion

 Around this time of year, the weather starts to do a number on my skin.

 I start to notice how dull and flaky my skin looks.
 And the color … it’s pale on the brightest of summer days, and winter brings out my Casper tendencies even more so.

 Thankfully, I’ve come up with some easy tips for brightening a dull winter complexion!

 Each of these tips is super easy but will make a big difference in improving your complexion.
 Try one or try them all!

 1. Exfoliate regularly.

 Do you like my fake exfoliating?
 Ha ha … I meant to get a real picture, but I didn’t remember to snap one until I had already applied my makeup.
 Oops!

 I have to admit that I’m lazy about exfoliating sometimes, and I always regret it.
 Regular exfoliation gets rid of those flaky patches, keeps your pores clear, and allows makeup to go on smoothly.

-So, you’ve found a product you like.
-Start by wetting your hands, not your face (this is key!).
-Gently rub the exfoliant all over your face.
-Take your time.
-Use your palms on large surfaces like your cheeks.
+To use a physical exfoliator safely, start by wetting your hands, not your face (this is key!).
+Put some of the exfoliant in the palms of your hands, then gently rub it over your face.
+Take your time and use a gentle touch.
 After a couple minutes, rinse the exfoliant off with warm water.
 Then admire your soft, smooth skin!